compose-spec/compose-spec/spec.md

     name: my-app-net
 ```

-It can also be used in conjunction with the `external` property to define the platform network Compose implementation should
+It can also be used in conjunction with the `external` property to define the platform network that the Compose implementation
-retrieve, typically by using a parameter so the Compose file don't need to hard-code runtime specific values:
+should retrieve, typically by using a parameter so the Compose file doesn't need to hard-code runtime specific values:

 ```yml
 version: "3"